Find a Location

 What is Paint Protection Film?

-Whether you have a vintage collector car, a luxury vehicle, or just bought a brand-new ride, the last thing you want to deal with is rock chips, scratches, or other types of damage from Ottawa roads that can affect the resale value of your vehicle.
+Whether you have a vintage collector car, a luxury vehicle, or just bought a brand-new ride, the last thing you want to deal with is rock chips, scratches, paint peeling or other types of damage from Ottawa roads that can affect the resale value of your vehicle.

 PPF is a transparent film with self-healing properties that can go over any painted surface of your car’s exterior.
 It reduces the risk of damage to your car’s paint job, such as light scratches, rock chips, chemical stains, bug splatter, or hard water spots and swirl marks.